 I’m sure everyone reading this blog is at least somewhat aware of the Joker’s long, long history with Batman’s sidekicks, and Barbara in particular.
 Accordingly, modern Batman has the “You’re not ready to face the Joker” speech down to a tee, and it’s rare for a sidekick’s first Joker case to have Batman’s explicit approval.
 Now, The Batman‘s Joker has (as far as we know) a body count of 0, but his attack on Ethan Bennett alone more than justifies Bruce’s caution.

 What I find interesting is that Barbara listens.
 Oh, she spouts off a little, but she almost seems relieved as she takes to the roofs and resigns herself to civilian-warning duty.
-It might not seem very heroic, but there’s a stream of logic here that nicely differentiates her from a palette-swapped Dick Grayson (or, for that matter, Jade Chan in a Batsuit).
+It might not seem very heroic, but there’s a stream of rationality here that nicely differentiates her from a palette-swapped Dick Grayson (or, for that matter, Jade Chan in a Batsuit).

-Speaking of logic, Batman finally regains his and calls Alfred to send in the thing that let him beat Venom the first time around.
+Speaking of rationality, Batman finally regains his and calls Alfred to send in the thing that let him beat Venom the first time around.
 Unfortunately, a certain part of his costume makes getting to the thing a smidge more difficult.

 It’s only now that Barbara goes back on that whole “stay back” thing, but I can hardly think of a more reasonable time to do so.
 All civilians in the area are long gone, her mentor’s in mortal danger, and – most important of all – there’s a new toy in the pram.